Tsukubamonas: Etymology

-“Tsukuba” is derived from the geographical location of the University of Tsukuba, Japan, where th organism was found.
-“Monas” is a suffix commonly used to describe single-celled organisms within taxonomic rank, originating from Ancient Greek word "μονάς" (monás), meaning "unit" or "single".
+“Tsukuba” is derived from the geographical location of the University of Tsukuba, Japan, where the organism was found.
+“Monas” is a suffix commonly used to describe single-celled organisms within taxonomic ranks, originating from Ancient Greek word "μονάς" (monás), meaning "unit" or "single".

 History of knowledge

 The genus was first discovered in Hyoutaro pond at the University of Tsukuba, Japan in October, 2002.
 Providing a general idea of its phylogenetic position, they determined the genus to be categorized within the supergroup, Excavata, due to the presence of a ventral feeding groove.
 However, with a number of differing characteristics from the supergroup, they further used SSU rDNA phylogeny analysis to determine the precise positioning.
-Although this method provided no results of statistical significance, a multigene phylogeny analysis using 5 protein datasets was able to place the group ambiguously under the Discoba clade along with Jakobids, Euglenozoans, and Heteroloboseans.
-The novelty of the morphological features provided lead to the classification of its own new taxa, the Tsukubamonadidae n. fam. and Tsukubamonadida n. ord.
+Although this method provided no results of statistical significance, a multigene phylogeny analysis using 5 protein datasets was able to place the group ambiguously under the Discoba clade along with jakobids, euglenozoans, and heteroloboseans.
+The novelty of the morphological features provided led to the classification of its own new taxa, the Tsukubamonadidae n. fam. and Tsukubamonadida n. ord.
 Tsukubamonas globosa is currently the only species in the genus.
 Since the initial collection from Hyoutaropond, T. globosa has never been found again.
 An established strain has been created and maintained through a small aliquot of water sample and URO1YT(1/10) media, along with bacterial prey.

-From the works of Yabuki et al., further research has been done to complete the mitochondrial genome sequence and to determine its evolutionary relationship to other Discobids.
+From the works of Yabuki et al., further research has been done to complete the mitochondrial genome sequence and to determine its evolutionary relationship to other discobids.
 From this, Tsukubamonas is currently recognized as an independent discobid lineage.